Another Look at Red Alder

 Alder is our most abundant hardwood, used for making fine furniture and cabinets around the world.
 Considered the best wood for smoking salmon, the Salish and coastal tribes once ate the inner bark of alder, scraping it off in the spring, mixing it with oil, or drying it in cakes for winter use.
 Clothes, utensils, dyes, and medicines also came from the alder.

 The next time you look at a red alder tree, consider all its symbiotic relationships and its usefulness.
-It is a fascinating tree, and much more useful to be considered a weed.
+It is a fascinating tree and much more helpful to be considered a weed.

 USDA zones 6-8.